cat /etc/redhat-release CentOS release 6.6 (Final)

-CentOS 6.6 has been released, If you are using older version 6.x release of CentOS, this article will help to upgrade to 6.6.
+CentOS 6.7 has been released, If you are using older version 6.x release of CentOS operating system, this article will help to upgrade CentOS to latest release 6.7.
 This new release has lots of security changes and updates of packages.
-Currently my server is running with CentOS 6.5.
-Follow the below steps
+Currently my server is running with CentOS 6.6.
+Follow the below steps to upgrade it.

 Check Current CentOS Release: